 To get there it’s nearly two hours drive, a distance of just over 50 miles.
 Two return tickets cost £6.60.
 Foot passengers only.
 It’s a small island with one road and a population of 80.

 The fare across to Mull on the ferry was just under £20.
 The fares have been reduced under a scheme setup by the Scottish government and the result is more visitors to islands, more ferry crossings, more jobs.
 Socialism in action.
 The only downside is that islanders can’t get onto the mainland without planning and booking in advance.
 And they do have to as facilities on the island are limited.
 There are a few Spars and a Co-op but if you want clothing it’s a trip to Oban, which boasts a New Look.
-Which in all likelihood I’ll be visiting tomorrow as I’m getting low on supplies.
+Which in all likelihood Penny and I will be visiting tomorrow as we’re getting low on supplies.